dortania/OpenCore-Install-Guide/config.plist/haswell.md

 Users of ProperTree will also get the benefit of running the Snapshot function which will add all the Firmware drivers, kexts and SSDTs into your config.plist(Cmd/Crtl + R and point to your OC folder).

-Do note that images will not always be the most up-to date so please read the text below them.
+Do note that images will not always be the most up-to-date so please read the text below them.

-**And read this guide more than once before setting up Opencore and make sure you have it setup correctly**
+**And read this guide more than once before setting up OpenCore and make sure you have it set up correctly**

 ### ACPI